These true survival stories will leave you in awe of the incredible human spirit and sheer will to survive whatever the odds.

-Though there is some speculation that her story may be untrue or embellished, Chapman states that she was kidnapped from her Colombian village at four years old, then abandoned in the jungle.
+Though there is some speculation that her survival story may be untrue or embellished, Chapman states she was kidnapped from her Colombian village.
+At four years old, she was then abandoned in the jungle.

-7. Amanda Berry, Gina DeJesus and Michelle Knight
+7. Amanda Berry, Gina DeJesus, and Michelle Knight

-They suffered harsh living conditions, starvation, and physical, psychological and sexual abuse.
-One of them (Amanda Berry) was impregnated by Castro and gave birth to a daughter during her captivity.
+They suffered harsh living conditions, starvation, and physical, psychological, and sexual abuse.
+One of them (Amanda Berry) was even impregnated by Castro and gave birth to a daughter during her captivity.

-In 2013, Berry's young daughter noticed that her father's car was not in the driveway, and alerted her mother.
-Acting quickly, Berry grabbed the child and ran out into the street, crying for help.
+In 2013, Berry's young daughter noticed that her father's car was not in the driveway and alerted her mother.
+Acting fast, Berry grabbed the child and ran out into the street, crying for help.

-She called 911 from a neighbor's phone, and the three women were rescued.
-These women's story is truly a testimony to how much a human being can withstand, and just how strong the will to live is.
+She called 911 from a neighbor's phone, and the three women were finally rescued.
+These women's story is a true testimony to how much a human being can withstand and just how strong the will to live is.

 8. Andes Plane Crash Survivors

 More than a quarter of the passengers died in the crash and several others quickly succumbed to cold and injury.
-Of the 27 who were alive a few days after the accident, another eight were killed by an avalanche that swept over their shelter in the wreckage.
+Of the 27 who were alive a few days after the accident, another eight died because of an avalanche that swept over their shelter in the wreckage.

-9. Sully Sullenberger and the Crew and Passengers of US Airways Flight 1549
+9. Sully Sullenberger and the Crew and Passengers of U.S. Airways Flight 1549

-In an act of courage, quick thinking and exceptional airmanship, the pilot, “Sully” Sullenberger, alerted air traffic control that he would be landing the plane on the Hudson River.
+In an act of courage, quick thinking, and exceptional airmanship, the pilot, “Sully” Sullenberger alerted air traffic control that he would be landing the plane on the Hudson River.